curiosag/redundant_csv_parser/README.md

 How to get a double[][] from this wonky csv format `x x x, x x x, x x x, ..` where values are delimited by ` ` and rows by `, `

 E.g. by writing one liners like `Stream.of(matrix.split(", ")).map(row -> Stream.of(row.split(" ")).map(Double::valueOf).toArray(Double[]::new)).toArray(Double[][]::new);`
-Or typing and testing for ages a scanner and parser by hand, like done here.
+Or typing and testing for ages a scanner and parser by hand, in the venerable centuries long ascetic tradition of not using anything but char[].